I'm Chris Traganos / @chris_trag / "Trag" at work / or simply "Chris" works great too. 🙌

-My focus is "Scaled Developer Advocacy", which is just a fancy way of saying that I'm focused on courting several million developers to choose Stripe as their favorite payments platform.
-Most days I'm working launching new outreach programs, evangelising our API updates, and growing the collection of workshops and talks on our YouTube channel.
-In addition, I care about growing the collection of 3rd party apps in our partner gallery.
+My focus is "Scaled Developer Advocacy", which is just a fancy way of saying that I'm focused on courting millions developers to choose Stripe as their favorite payments platform.
+Most days I'm working to launch new outreach programs, evangelising our API updates, and growing the collection of technical workshops on our YouTube channel.
+In addition, I wrote an article covering how we approach work: "Welcome to the Golden Age of Developer Advocacy".

 Beyond work, I'm a father of 2 awesome kids and husband to an incredible partner.
 Over the past two decades we've moved from Boston to SF and now Austin.
 It's been a fun adventure.

 I'm currently splitting my time between Austin (primary), Seattle, and San Francisco.
-I moved to Austin about 4 years ago with my family and love it so far.
+I moved to Austin a few years ago with my family and love it so far.
 Reach out if you are curious about moving to ATX!